lmas/opensimplex/README.md

     directional artifacts characteristic of Perlin noise.
     - Kurt Spencer

-This is merely a python port of Kurt Spencer's [original code] (released to the public domain) and neatly wrapped up in a package.
+This is a Python port of Kurt Spencer's [original code] (released to the public domain) and neatly wrapped up in a package.

+In addition, it provides several higher-level functions for the generation of seamlessly-looping animated images and closed curves, and seamlessy-tileable images, all drawn from 4D OpenSimplex noise.

 [OpenSimplex]: https://en.wikipedia.org/wiki/OpenSimplex_noise
 [Perlin]: https://en.wikipedia.org/wiki/Perlin_noise